14 Common Call Center Job Interview Questions & How to Answer Them

 Interviewers want to understand your career intentions, as well as know if you’ve done your company research.
 Share something you’ve learned about the company’s mission, values or reputation, and tell interviewers why it’s important to you.
 Your response could sound something like this:

 Once again, match your strengths to the preferred skills and qualifications in the job description to reinforce that you’re a strong candidate.
 When it comes to weaknesses, look for ways to turn them into strengths.
-For example, if you believe that your lack of experience is a weakness be honest about it, but also detail how another strength such as being a fast learner will help you overcome that weakness.
+For example, you might say:

 This question not only gives you the opportunity to learn more about the position and the company, but also the ability to promote your skills and desire to become a part of the team.